handeyeco/Grandbot/guide.md

 The length of the full sequence.

-When set to random, the different Sequence length is picked (between 1-8) when generating a new sequence.
+When set to random, a different Sequence length is picked (between 1-8) each time a new sequence is generated.

 ---

 #### One octave up chance

-- Submenu: Sequence (`SEqu`)
+- Submenu: Sequence
 - MIDI CC: 22
 - Display: `o-`
 - Range: 0-99%